Germany’s Romantic Road

 The Romantic Road is Germany’s best known and most popular tourist route running from the River Main and the vineyards of Würzburg to the foot of the Alps.
 You will see the landscape change from river valleys, fertile agricultural land, forests and meadows in the north to dramatic mountain scenery in the south.

-Visit the historic cities of Würzburg and Augsburg and the three medieval walled towns of Rothenburg ob der Tauber, Dinkelsbühl and Nördlingen and feel yourself being transported back in time before arriving at King Ludwig’s fairy-tale castle Neuschwanstein and the Alps, a region surrounded by four lakes at the bottom of the Ammergau Alps.
+Visit the historic cities of Würzburg and Augsburg and the three medieval walled towns of Rothenburg ob der Tauber, Dinkelsbühl and Nördlingen and feel yourself being transported back in time before arriving at King Ludwig’s fairy-tale castle Neuschwanstein in Schwangau, a region surrounded by four lakes at the bottom of the Ammergau Alps.

 Day 4: Weikersheim – Rothenburg ob der Tauber

-Today we will travel only a short distance to Rothenburg ob der Tauber, one of the top tourist stops along the Romantic Road.
-This picturesque medieval town looks much as it did in the Middle Ages, making it a delightful place to visit and will make yourself feel transported back in time.
+Today we only travel a short distance to Rothenburg ob der Tauber,the best-preserved medieval town in Germany and one of the top tourist stops along the Romantic Road.
+This picturesque medieval town looks much as it did in the Middle Ages, making it a delightful place to visit and feel yourself being transported back in time.

 Day 5: Rothenburg ob der Tauber